2025 Cambodian–Thai border crisis: Second ceasefire and peace deal

-Thai Foreign Affairs Minister Sihasak Phuangketkeow described the accords as a "pathway to peace," while President Trump officially labeled the agreement the Kuala Lumpur Peace Accord, emphasizing the role of international mediation in resolving long-standing territorial disputes.
+Thai Foreign Affairs Minister Sihasak Phuangketkeow described the accords as a "pathway to peace", while President Trump officially labeled the agreement the Kuala Lumpur Peace Accord, emphasizing the role of international mediation in resolving long-standing territorial disputes.
 On 27 October, Anutin insisted reopening border crossings was conditional on Cambodia implementing and committing to demilitarizing the border and cracking down on the scam centers, saying "all actions must begin with Cambodia".

+Renewed conflict

 Suspension of peace deal

-On 10 November 2025, a landmine, alleged to be Cambodian, exploded in the border in Sisaket province, injuring two Thai soldiers, with one losing their right foot and the other experiencing chest pain.
+On 10 November 2025, a landmine, reported to be Cambodian, exploded in the border in Sisaket province, injuring two Thai soldiers, with one, Sergeant Major First Class Therdsak Samaphong, losing his right foot and the other, Private Vachira Panthana, experiencing chest pain.
 After this incident, Thailand announced it was suspending the implementation of a peace agreement with Cambodia.

-Following the incident, the Cambodian Ministry of National Defence expressed regret, stating that the explosion was caused by old landmines remaining from past conflicts.
-Ministry spokesperson Lieutenant General Maly Socheata rejected Thai allegations that Cambodia had laid new mines, affirming compliance with the Ottawa Convention.
-The ministry urged Thai troops to avoid patrolling in known mine-contaminated zones to prevent further accidents and affirmed Cambodia’s commitment to peace and bilateral cooperation.
+Following the incident, the Cambodian Ministry of National Defence expressed regret, claimed that the explosion was caused by old landmines remaining from past conflicts.
+Ministry spokesperson Maly Socheata rejected Thai allegations that Cambodia had laid new mines, affirming compliance with the Ottawa Treaty.
+The ministry urged Thai troops to avoid patrolling in known mine-contaminated zones to prevent further accidents and affirmed Cambodia's commitment to peace and bilateral cooperation.

 On 12 November 2025 at around 4:00 pm, the Royal Thai Army reported hearing gunfire from the Cambodian side of the border for about ten minutes near Nong Ya Kaeo, Sisaket province.
 Local Cambodian authorities and Cambodia's Defence Ministry accused the RTA of injuring five Cambodian civilians in Prey Chan Village, Ou Beichoan Commune, Ou Chrov District, Banteay Meanchey province, leaving one civilian dead and several others injured.

 The incident occurred two days after Thailand suspended the peace agreement following the Sisaket landmine explosion.
 Cambodian authorities stated that an investigation was under way and called for calm while urging both sides to avoid further escalation.
+In early December 2025, the RTAF signed a $108m deal to acquire the Barak MX air defense system from Israel Aerospace Industries.